Ceasar/Encyclopedia/src/Plato_Protagoras.rst

     that due to its bad reputation, practitioners disguised themselves under other names, such as poets, prophets, gymnastic masters, and musicians.

+..
+[2]
+    "He might take all that I have, and all that my friends have, if he pleased...
+All men praise him Socrates; he is reputed to be the most accomplished of speakers." - Hippocrates (10)

+..
+[3]
+    "And I have been now many years in the profession -- for all my years when added up are many: there is no here present of whom I might not be the father" - Protagoras (14)

+..
+[4]
+    "I take him to be on who knows wise things, he replied, as his name replies." - Hippocrates, refering to Protagoras (11)

+..
+[5]
+    "What other answer could there be but that he presides over the art which makes men eloquent?" - Hippocrates (11)

+..
+[6]
+    "Is not a Sophist, Hippocrates, one who deals whole or retail in the food of the soul? ...
+Surely, I said, knowledge is the food the soul." - Socrates (12-13)

+..
+[7]
+    "And I think that the door-keeper, who was a eunuch, and who was probably annoyed at the great inroad of the Sophists, must have heard us talking.
+At any rate, when we knocked at the door, and he opened and saw us, he
+    grumbled: They are Sophists -- he is not at home; and instantly gave the door a hearty bang with both his hands.
+Again we knocked, and he answered without opening: Did you not hear me say that he is not at home, fellows?
+    But, my friend, I said, you need not be alarmed; for we are not Sophists, and we are not come to see Callias, but we want to see Protagoras; and I must request you to announce us.
+At last, after a good deal of difficulty, the man was persuaded to open the door." - Socrates (12)

+..
+[8]
+    "For certainly a stranger finding his way into great cities, and persuading the flower or the youth in them to leave company of their kinsmen or any other acquaintances, old or young, and live with him, under the idea that they will be improved by his conversation, ought to be very cautious..." - Protagoras (13)

+..
+[9]
+    "Great jealousies are aroused by his proceedings, and he is the subject of many enmities and conspiracies." - Protagoras (13)

+..
+[10]
+    "Now the art of the Sophist is, as I believe, of great antiquity; but in ancient times those who practised it, fearing this odium, veiled and disguised themselves under various names, some under that of poets, as Homer, Hesiod, and Simonides, some, of hierophants and prophets, as Orpheus and Musaeus, and some, as I observe, even under the name of gymnastic-masters, like Iccus of Tarentum, or the more recently celebrated Herodicus, now of Selymbria and formerly of Megara, who is a first-rate Sophist.
+Your own Agathocles pretended to be a musician, but was really an eminent Sophist; also Pythocleides the Cean; and there were many others; and all of them, as I was saying, adopted these arts as veils or disguises because they were afraid of the odium which they would incur" - Protagoras (13)

+..
+[11]
+    "If Hippocrates comes to me he will not experience the sort of drudgery with which other Sophists are in the habit of insulting their pupils; who, when they have just escaped from the arts, are taken and driven back into them by these teachers, and made to learn calculation, and astronomy, and geometry, and music (he gave a look at Hippias as he said this); but if he comes to me, he will learn that which he comes to learn.
+And this is prudence in affairs private as well as public; he will learn to order his own house in the best manner, and he will be able to speak and act for the best in the affairs of the state." - Protagoras (14)

+..
+[12]
+    "If a man were to go and consult Pericles or any of our great speakers about these matters, he might perhaps hear as fine a discourse; but then when one has a question to ask of any of them, like books, they can neither answer nor ask; and if any one challenges the least particular of their speech, they go ringing on in a long harangue, like brazen pots, which when they are struck continue to sound unless some one puts his hand upon them; whereas our friend Protagoras can not only make a good speech, as he has already shown, but when he is asked a question he can answer briefly; and when he asks he will wait and hear the answer; and this is a very rare gift. " - Socrates (19)

+..
+[13]
+    "I thought that Protagoras was getting ruffled and excited; he seemed to be setting himself in an attitude of war." - Socrates (24)

+..
+[14]
+    "Socrates, he replied, many a battle of words have I fought, and if I had I had followed the method of disputation which my adversaries desired, as you want me to do, I should have been no better than another, and the name of Protagoras would have been nowhere." - Protagoras (24)

+..
+[15]
+    "An in like manner, if you want to hear me and Protagoras discoursing, you must ask him to shorten his answers, and keep to the point, as he did at first; if not, how can there be any discussion?
+For discussion is one thing, and making an oration is quite another, in my humble opinion." - Socrates (25)

+..
+[16]
+    "If [Protagoras] claims a superiority in argument as well, let him ask and answer—not, when a question is asked, slipping away from the point, and instead of answering, making a speech at such length that most of his hearers forget the question at issue (not that Socrates is likely to forget—I will be bound for that, although he may pretend in fun that he has a bad memory)." - Alcibiades (25)

+..
+[17]
+    "I am of the opinion, Socrates, he said, that skill in poetry is the principal part of education; and this I conceive to be the power of knowing what compositions of the poets are correct, and what are not, and how they are to be distinguished, and of explaining when asked the reason of the difference." - Protagoras (26)

 ----